 Why Dr. Sajjadian?

-Dr. Sajjadian is a Triple Board Certified plastic surgeon.
+Dr. Sajjadian is a Double Board Certified plastic surgeon.
 He holds certifications from American Board of Plastic Surgery, the American Board of Otolaryngology, and the American Board of Facial Plastic and Reconstructive Surgery.

 He has dedicated his outstanding career to developing and implementing advanced techniques in the field of cosmetic surgery.
 He strives to achieve minimal patient discomfort with improved outcomes that look natural.